Amini-Philips/pray-prayers-serverless-api/README.md

 * GET /prayers - Gets a list of all prayers

 # Test
-For staging purposes I used AWS Services (DynamoDB, Lambda) & Serverless.
+For staging purposes I used AWS Services (DynamoDB, Lambda, S3 & CloudFormation) & Serverless.
 Also for testing purposes I used POSTMAN with the currently available AWS URL: https://7jt9isgxxc.execute-api.us-east-1.amazonaws.com